ImagingDataCommons/idc-wsi-conversion/README.md

 	"('39607008','SCT','Lung')"

+Offset tables are not included for this collection.

 ## TCGA
 The TCGA pathology images were obtained from GDC using their ["gdcclient"](http://github.com/NCI-GDC/gdc-client) tool as described [here](https://gdc.cancer.gov/access-data/gdc-data-transfer-tool).
 The image files were downloaded by feeding gdcclient with manifests retrieved manually, one TCGA project at a time, from the [GDC portal](http://portal.gdc.cancer.gov/legacy-archive/search/f), and using the Files tab selecting "Tissue Slide Image" as the "Data Type".